Far Sawrey – Claife Heights Viewing Station

 At Claife Heights, is Claife Station, built in the 1790s as a viewpoint where visitors could look at Lake Windermere.
 It was most fashionable with tourists in the 1830s and 40s.
 The windows of the drawing room were the Station’s most celebrated feature; each had a different aspect, viewed through different coloured glass to enhance variations in weather and seasons.
 The tinted glass in these windows was intended to recreate lighting effects in the landscape.
 Yellow represented summer, orange was for autumn, light green for spring, and light blue for winter.
 There was also a dark blue for moonlight and a lilac tint to give the impression of a thunderstorm.

-The National Trust are working hard to re-open this 19th-century, popular tourist attraction.
+The National Trust has now restored and re-opened this 19th-century, popular tourist attraction (images here yet to be updated).
 Back in the 1800s Claife Viewing Station was ‘the’ place to go on Lake Windermere.
 It’s the National Trust’s aim to recreate part of the experience at this fascinating site.

 You can walk to the viewing station along a footpath from the ferry crossing to Near Sawrey.